Skip to main content

 git merge origin/main

-⏮️ Fixing Your Mistakes
+โฎ๏ธ Fixing Your Mistakes

-git restore --staged file.txt # Modern way
+git restore --staged file.txt

-git reset HEAD file.txt # Old way
+git reset HEAD file.txt # Older syntax, same result

-# Throw away changes entirely (careful!)
+# Throw away changes entirely (BE CAREFUL, this is destructive)

-git restore file.txt # Modern (⚠️ DESTRUCTIVE)
+git restore file.txt

-git checkout -- file.txt # Old way (⚠️ DESTRUCTIVE)
+git checkout -- file.txt # Older syntax

-# Nuclear option - discard EVERYTHING
+# Nuclear option: discard ALL changes

-git restore . # ⚠️ DANGER
+git restore . # Wipes everything back to last commit

-git reset --hard HEAD # ⚠️ DANGER
+git reset --hard HEAD # Same thing, different syntax

-# Undo commit but keep changes staged
+# Undo the commit but keep your changes staged (ready to re-commit)

 git reset --soft HEAD~1

-# Undo commit, keep changes unstaged
+# Undo the commit, keep changes but unstaged

 git reset HEAD~1

-git reset --mixed HEAD~1 # Same thing
+git reset --mixed HEAD~1 # Explicit version of the same command

-# Undo commit AND throw away changes
+# Undo the commit AND throw away the changes

-git reset --hard HEAD~1 # ⚠️ DESTRUCTIVE
+git reset --hard HEAD~1 # DESTRUCTIVE, think before you run this

 # Undo multiple commits

-git reset --soft HEAD~3 # Last 3
+git reset --soft HEAD~3 # Undo last 3

 git revert abc123

-git revert HEAD # Revert last commit
+git revert HEAD # Revert the most recent commit

-"I already pushed it..."
+"I already pushed it and other people pulled it..."

 git revert abc123